Kenya Social Welfare

 Our centre in Embu is open every day, providing street kids in Embu with showers, toilets, free meals, and access to our educational and vocational workshops that are run from the centre.
 Currently, we care for about 100 to 120 children each day.
 During severe droughts, as the price of food increases in Kenya, that number rises to 150.

 The social welfare programmes at our Embu Rescue Center have seen many success stories, from children returning to education to growing up and purchasing new homes for their families.
-To support this wonderful centre and the valuable work it is doing, please consider making a donation directly to our programs at the Embu Rescue Centre:

 Supporting Social Welfare through Infrastructure